// used for Facebook verification ?>

 On the other side of the reviews, Jordan Peele’s Twilight Zone revival has received mixed reactions, and so-so series Strange Angel and Tell Me a Story were both canceled after two seasons.
 Apart from a few gems, the value of Paramount+ isn’t in the originals.

-Live sports on Paramount+ is limited to what’s carried by CBS TV and cable’s CBS Sports Network.
+Live sports on Paramount+ is limited to what’s carried by CBS TV and cable’s CBS Sports Network (again, Premium plan only).
 NFL games (including the Super Bowl on select years), NCAA March Madness games (excluding those aired on TBS, TNT, and truTV), Masters golf, and college hockey (yes, it’s a thing) can be found on Paramount+.